Insights

 Multimodal embedders place text and images in the same vector space.
 This means a text query like “Q3 revenue performance” should return both relevant paragraphs and relevant charts based on vector similarity.
 This works because multimodal embedders are trained on paired data such as images with captions or charts with descriptions.
 The model learns that a bar chart showing revenue and text discussing revenue should have similar vectors.

-Different embedders have different vector dimensions (512, 768, 1024, 1536 are common).
-You cannot mix embedders.
-If you embed some documents with a 768 dimension model and others with a 1536 dimension model, they cannot be searched together.
+Different embedders have different vector dimensions, with 512, 768, 1024, and 1536 all common, and you cannot mix them.
+If you embed some documents with a 768-dimension model and others with a 1536-dimension model, they cannot be searched together.
 Choose an embedder and commit to it through the entire project.

 Switching embedders later means re-embedding your entire document corpus.
 For large collections, this is expensive and time-consuming.
 Evaluate embedder options thoroughly before production deployment.